software-students-spring2022/final-project-blooddonation/README.md

 * The public will be able to determine their eligibility and can find the nearest blood bank or blood drive.
 * We can treat blood banks/drives as users as well, depending on what the final form of the app looks like and aims to achieve.

-### How?
-Opening the website for the first time you will be brought to the hompage with links to a Map page, FAQ page, Profile page, and a Contact Us page.

-When clicking on the Map page, a user will be shown blood donation centers and drives close to them.
-They will also have the option to put in an address or zipcode.
-From there they can select where they would like to go to donate blood.
-This action triggers an initial onboarding process to determine the user's eligibility based on factors such as age, weight, and current health.
-The first question will be “What type of donation will you be making (Whole Blood Donation, Power Red Donation, Platelet Donation)”, then depending on the answer there will be some follow up questions to see if they are eligible.
-The user's account will be marked with Eligible or Ineligible.

-If the user is eligible, they will brought over to that location’s website to make an appointment.

-If a user is not eligible they will be brought to a page that lists other ways that they can help.
-They will still be able to access all other features of the app, including the map, but will be faced with a pop-up message if they select a blood bank or drive.

-Additional features on the app include a general FAQ page.

 ### Contribute
 If you want to know more about how you can contribute you can head over to the [CONTRIBUTING.md](./CONTRIBUTING.md)